Applied Statistics

 STAT 430 Applied Regression Analysis 3 Credit Hours

 Topics include single variable linear regression, multiple linear regression and polynomial regression.
-Model checking techniques based on analysis of residuals will be emphasized.
-Remedies to model inadequacies such as transformations will be covered.
-Basic time series analysis and forecasting using moving averages and autoregressive models with prediction errors are covered.
+Model checking techniques based on the analysis of residuals will be emphasized.
+Remedies to model inadequacies, such as transformations, will also be covered along with basic time series analysis and forecasting using moving averages and autoregressive models with prediction errors.
 Statistical packages will be used.
+A minimum grade of C- is required in the prerequisite course(s).
+Students are encouraged to take MATH 227 before STAT 430.
 Students cannot receive credit for both STAT 430 and STAT 530.
+(F, W).

 STAT 431 Machine Learning and Computational Statistics 4 Credit Hours

 Computational models trained with high dimensional data are increasingly important in industry and many academic disciplines.
 We will cover a wide range of topics in machine learning and statistical programming that enhance learning from data.
 Topics include an introduction to statistical learning, a review of simple and multiple linear regression, logistic regression, classification with linear and quadratic discriminant analysis and naïve Bayes, variable selection, shrinkage methods, dimension reduction methods, decision trees, deep learning (neural networks), and clustering methods.
+Students cannot receive credit for both STAT 431 and STAT 531.
 (W).

 Prerequisite(s): STAT 325 or MATH 325 or IMSE 317 or ME 364 or (STAT 301 and STAT 305)

-STAT 440 Design and Analysis of Expermt 3 Credit Hours
+STAT 440 Design and Analysis of Experiments 3 Credit Hours

 An introduction to the basic methods of designed experimentation.
 Fixed and random effects models together with the analysis of variance techniques will be developed.
-Specialized designs including randomized blocks, latin squares, nested, full and fractional factorials will be studied.
-A statistical computer package will be used.
-(W).
+Specialized designs including randomized blocks, latin squares, nested, full, and fractional factorials will be studied.
+The statistical computer package R will be used.
+In addition to the course prerequisite, students are strongly encouraged to complete STAT 305 prior to enrolling in STAT 440 for a more comprehensive understanding.
+Students cannot receive credit for both STAT 440 and STAT 540.
+(W, AY).

 STAT 455 Environmental Statistics 3 Credit Hours

-The primary objective of the course is to introduce statistical techniques to make data driven decisions to students majoring in the environmental and biological sciences.
-This course aims to nurture the importance of statistical methods to enhance the understanding of issues related to environmental sciiences.
+The primary objective of the course is to teach students majoring in the environmental and biological sciences how to make data-driven decisions with statistics.
+This course aims to nurture the importance of statistical methods to enhance the understanding of issues related to environmental sciences.
 A one-semester course cannot be exhaustive in depth and width of literature but the aim of this course is to create interest and encourage students to delve more into the subject.
-(AY)
+This course does not count for the Statistics minor nor the Statistics major.
+Students who have already taken Calculus I should not take this course, instead they should take STAT 301 or STAT 325, both of which use R and count for the Statistics minor and major.
+Students cannot receive credit for both STAT 455 and STAT 555.
+(AY).

 Restriction(s):